 Notwithstanding any other provision of this rule, for the 2019-2021 biennial renewal period, all CE required by this rule may be completed by distanced learning.

 Then that leaves me, and I am sure some of you, with a few questions about what “distanced learning” is.
 It is not easy to find out a lot about the changes right now.
 The board website does not have much about it just yet.
 Here is the continuing education page.

-However, here is an email from the board said in August 2020 that I assume went out to all providers.
+However, here is an email from the board in August 2020.
+I assume this went out to all providers.
 It provides a little bit more information.

 “This rule provision will allow you to offer courses typically required via classroom instruction (in the presence of an instructor and including hands-on participation by the licensee and/or demonstration by the instructor) by distance learning for this biennium.

 If you offer a course in the “hands-on” category, and will be offering the same content via distance learning for this biennium, you need to re-register the course under an additional course code to ensure that licensees are able to find your ‘hands-on’ course as a distance learning course, and so that you are able to report course completion via distance learning.”

 There are many available platforms and delivery methods encompassed by the term distance learning; the rule does not enumerate specific platforms or methods to allow flexibility for providers with differing available resources, or who already have some familiarity with specific platforms.

 However, the rule also specifies that other requirements are still in effect.
 You will need to consider how to best offer your course via distance learning, so that it still meets the other minimum requirements of a hands-on course (e.g. How will I provide demonstration?
 How can I confirm that my participants have met the learning objectives of my course?).”

 This is all the information I currently have on this matter.
 I know it isn’t a lot and may not answer all of your questions about distance learning.
 Updates to this post will be made as we all learn more.

 FloridaMassage.com Courses for 2021